tmbumaths/python-workshop/docs/day1.md

 from numpy import * # method 3
 ```

-Any library has some function or variable included in them. for example `numpy` library has mathematical sine function as `sin` and variable `pi`.
+Any library has some function or variable included in them. for example `numpy` library has mathematical sine function as `sin` and the variable `pi`.
 For each method these things can be accessed as follows

 **Method 1:** In order to import the function and variable we will do the following